micaelaneus/strength-as-ccoty/README.md

 ### STRENGTH IN YOUR NATAL SKY

 Incorporating astrology is an easy and effective way to personalize how you work with aspects of Strength.
 You’ll need your natal chart, which many online sources will calculate for free (see *Resources and References*).
-Once you have it, note the signs and planets for 1)your Eighth House, 2) the house ruled by Leo, and 3) the house hosting your Sun.
+Once you have it, note the signs and planets for 1) your Eighth House, 2) the house ruled by Leo, and 3) the house hosting your Sun.

 Each of these houses relates to the themes, struggles, and opportunities of an area of your life.
 Unfortunately, we can’t go into each possible placement in this guide (cough, newsletter) so you’ll have to look them up yourself or find an experienced astrologer.
 When you get a sense of the house meanings, take inventory of those aspects of your life both externally (as they manifest to others) or internally (as beliefs, shadows, or self-talk patterns).
+Feel out how the house, its ruling astrological sign, and any planetary bodies influence one another, intuitively.

-For instance, someone with Venus in Leo in the Eighth House (Transformations) should check in with their romantic life– history, current status, ideas about love, attachment style, the evolution of their sexual and gender identity, etc. Maybe they see very literal changes to make such as starting to date again or making some requests in the bedroom.
+Example: someone with Venus in Leo in the Eighth House (Transformations) should check in with their romantic life– history, current status, ideas about love, attachment style, the evolution of their sexual and gender identity, etc. They might see very literal changes to make such as starting to date again or making some requests in the bedroom.
 More abstractly, they could choose to begin healing attachment issues or increasing self-love.
 A secondary area might be aesthetics generally.
 Strength invites Venus-in-Leo to revamp their image (wardrobe, social media presence), refresh their home decor, or simply spend more time appreciating the arts this year.
+To put the power of this placement into action, they decide to clean out their closet and meet all their dates at art galleries or live performances rather than get coffee.

+### JOURNAL: YOUR STRONGEST HOUSES

-Work through the relevant aspects of your natal chart using our Venus-in-Leo example to inspire you.
+Work through the relevant aspects of your natal chart using our Venus-in-Leo example above to inspire you.
 Each astrological element provides another window into yourself.
 You may or may not like what you see, and that will tell you where to focus your intentions in the coming year.

+This isn't a social studies test, however.
+Focus on the meanings that matter most to you, at this moment in your life, as opposed to on getting the exact astrological definitions "correct" (whatever that is).

+1. Look up the common associations for this house and write its themes in your own words.
+2. What astrological sign rules this house in your chart?
+Which of its themes resonate with you?
+3. Which planetary bodies occupy this house, and what do they signify?
+4. Consider how your answers to the previous prompts intersect, and how they influence one another's expression.
+What themes, light or shadowed, draw your attention?
+Trust that tickle of curiosity.
+5. How do you manifest or explore those themes into your life, as practically as possible?
+Challenge yourself to find three ways for each of your most fascintating house-sign-planet combinations.

 ## TAROT: THE TWELVE HOUSES SPREAD